Losing Your Job: 9 Tips for Overcoming Job Loss

 6. Consider Talking Therapies, Mindfulness, and Meditation

-For some people, job loss can be so traumatic that family and friends' help is not enough.
+Job loss can be so traumatic that family and friends' help is not enough for some people.
 If that's your case, then you might want to think about talking to a professional therapist who might be able to offer the type of help that a loved one simply isn't able to.